hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

             hookExecutionIndex = getChildTransactionIndex(transaction, parentTransaction)
             hookContext = deriveHookFromCryptoTransferOrder(parentTransaction.body, hookExecutionIndex)

-            // Process sidecar ContractStateChanges for contract 0.0.365 for each stateChange in transaction.sidecars where contractId == 365:
+            // Process sidecar ContractStateChanges for hook storage for each stateChange in transaction.sidecars:
                 create HookStorageChange entity with:
                     - hook_id from hookContext
                     - owner_id from hookContext